thoughtspot/thoughtspot.github.io/_end-user/onboarding/intro-onboarding.md

 {: id="onboarding-valid-email"}
 - **Valid emails**  All users must have valid emails.

   To include users in the onboarding process, each user profile must include a valid email address; see [Create a user]({{ site.baseurl }}/admin/users-groups/add-user.html#add-user).
+[Contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html) to add new email domains to your list of allowed domains.

   To load and validate user information (including email addresses) in bulk, we recommend using Active Directory configuration and sync.
 See [Configure LDAP for Active Directory]({{ site.baseurl }}/admin/setup/LDAP-config-AD.html).